Make a Box

 Let us know when you are planning to drop off your box so we can plan to see you!

 The New Day Box initiative isn’t a legal organisation or a registered charity so you can’t get a tax deduction from your contribution.
-We’re not asking for any money or funds and we’re not handling cash.
-We’re simply a group of friends preparing gifts for other women and creating a giving circle by asking others if they’d also like to give a present to a woman who can’t be at home this Christmas.
+We cannot take any money or funds and we cannot handle cash.
+We’re simply a group of friends preparing gifts for other women and creating a giving circle by asking others if they’d also like to give a present to another woman facing a stressful time.
 If you’d like to make a financial donation to help the amazing work that’s being done to support women through challenging times, please go to the donations page on the Safe Steps website.

 Absolutely!
 We will be delighted to receive any box put together by a man (and pretty impressed too).
 We have a few male team members who have been invaluable on this project, and we are extremely grateful to them for their support.